aitorfernandez/saa-c02/vpc-9-global-accelerator.md

 - You are assigned two static IP addresses (or you can bring your own).

 - You can control traffic using traffic dials.
 This is done within the endpoint group.

+- Similar to Availability Zones, network zones are isolated units with their own set of physical infrastructure and service IP addresses from a unique IP subnet.